ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

       (and everyone) with which she comes in contact.
 In the words of Groucho Marx, "it made me laugh, scream, and guffaw (which, incidentally, is a great name for a law firm)."

-      <blockquote>“I always expect people to behave much better than I do.
-When
-      they actually behave worse, I am frankly incredulous.”</blockquote>
     genres:
       - Fiction
       - Classics
       - Cultural > France
     goodreads: '3.62'
     publishyear: 1956
+    quote: >-
+      I always expect people to behave much better than I do.
+When they actually behave worse, I am frankly incredulous.
     templateKey: book-page
     title: The Dud Avocado
   - aalink: 'https://www.goodreads.com/book/show/5084.My_Life_in_France'